 City names in particular are subject to general/public interests represented by that city government.
 City governments act according to the laws and policies of the countries in which they are established and accountable under those laws and policies.
 Therefore, city governments should be consulted by those applying for city names.

-With respect to brand applicant, some believe that:
+With respect to brand applicants, some believe that:

 Brand applicants have legitimate interests in a string that corresponds to a brand and is also associated with the name of a city or other geographic location.
 These legitimate interests must be taken into account in the New gTLD Program.